What Is Web FTP and Should I Use It?

 When it comes to appearance and design, most FTP-enabled websites try to replicate the experience you would have if you were using a regular desktop FTP program.
 As such, you will likely be able to see your remote files in a file browser-like pane, and in many cases, you would be able to drag and drop files in order to upload them onto the FTP server.
 And if you wish to download a remote file, then the Web FTP client will leverage your web browser’s native download capability to retrieve the requested file.

 Beyond the basic upload and download functionality, Web FTP clients often come equipped with additional features.
-For example, good FTP sites will not use FTP for the file transfers as it is unsecure.
+For example, good FTP sites will not use FTP for file transfers as it is not secure.
 Instead, you should have the option of using SFTP or FTPS as they perform the same function, but do it in a manner that is much more secure.

 Another handy feature some FTP-enabled websites offer is the ability to edit files live on the server.
 This is great for quick edits as it saves you the hassle of having to download the file, edit it, save it, and then upload it back.
 Instead, the Web FTP client will have a built-in text editor that can open, edit, and save documents right on the server.
 We are proud to say that our File Manager fully supports editing documents without having to download them first.